iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines/java-mvc-to-reactive.md

 ]
 ```

 There we are at last.
 Our application does something useful.
-In the next section, we'll go reactive!
+In the next section, we will go reactive!

 ### Going Reactive with Spring WebFlux

 Now that we have an application, let's turn it into a reactive application.
-For this, we'll replace Spring Web dependency with Spring WebFlux, Spring Data JPA with Spring Data R2DBC.
-We'll also add R2DBC dependency for our H2 database.
+For this, we will replace Spring Web dependency with Spring WebFlux, Spring Data JPA with Spring Data R2DBC.
+We will also add [R2DBC](https://r2dbc.io) dependency for our H2 database.
+R2DBC works with a reactive driver so it will integrate nicely with the rest of our application to allow us database access in a non-blocking way.

 Let's start by updating `dependencies` section of our build file as following: